-This glossary contains our Myers Briggs definition and a list of terms frequently used when discussing the Myers-Briggs Type Indicator (MBTI).
-For an in-depth guide to how your business can benefit from identifying the personality types of you and your employees, visit our Ultimate Guide to Myers Briggs.
+This glossary contains our Myers Briggs definition and, in particular, a list of terms frequently used when discussing the Myers-Briggs Type Indicator (MBTI).
+Meanwhile, for an in-depth guide to how your business can benefit from identifying the personality types of you and your employees, visit our Ultimate Guide to Myers Briggs.

-A person who can attune to both his/her introverted and extroverted nature.
-While not included in the original MBTI exam, ambiverts are the product of a dynamic and changing human behaviour.
+A person who can attune to both his or her introverted and extroverted nature.
+In fact, while not included in the original MBTI exam, ambiverts are the product of dynamic and changing human behaviour.

-A person who conducts evaluations on a team or individual.
+In short, a person who conducts evaluations, in particular, on a team or individual.

 A prejudice for or against an idea, person, or situation.

 The founder of analytical psychology.
-Jung, a Swiss Psychiatrist was one of the first supporters of Sigmund Freud and his interests in the subconscious.
-He began developing his own psychoanalytic theories after disagreeing on some of Freud’s theories including the Oedipus Complex.
+In fact, Jung, a Swiss Psychiatrist was one of the first supporters of Sigmund Freud and his interests in the subconscious.
+Later, he began developing his own psychoanalytic theories after disagreeing with some of Freud’s theories including the Oedipus Complex.

-The eight character traits observed by Carl Jung which were then developed by Isabel Myers-Briggs and Katharine Briggs into the MBTI.
+The eight-character traits observed by Carl Jung were then developed by Isabel Myers-Briggs and Katharine Briggs into the MBTI.

-Thinking or feeling that fuels the motivation behind a person’s decision-making skills.
+Thinking or feeling fuels the motivation behind a person’s decision-making skills.

 Not using cognitive functions when doing an MBTI assessment.
-Free online exams usually skip this step and as a result, may not yield completely accurate results.
+Indeed, free online exams usually skip this step and as a result, may not yield completely accurate results.

-The main process that largely governs all other process or criteria in the MBTI.
-This can either be Introversion or Extroversion.
+The main process largely governs all other processes or criteria in the MBTI.
+In particular, this can either be Introversion or Extroversion.

 An individual that prefers to be social and enjoys external stimuli.
-As opposed to introverts, extroverts thrive and enjoy large gatherings and being around strangers.
-Extraversion is one of the first criteria in the MBTI.
+Furthermore, and as opposed to introverts, extroverts thrive and enjoy large gatherings and being around strangers.
+Indeed, Extraversion is one of the first criteria in the MBTI.

 Your physical and mental ability to face the world.
-In MBTI, a person may find they feel refreshed when interacting with others as with the case of extroverts, or in the quiet, meditative recluse away from the crowd as introverts would.
+For example, in MBTI, a person may find they feel refreshed when interacting with others as with the case of extroverts.
+Or in the quiet, meditative recluse away from the crowd as introverts would.

 Extroverted, Intuition, Feeling, Perceiving.
-Accounts for about 8.1%.
+Generally, accounts for about 8.1%.

 Extroverted, Intuition, Thinking, Judging.
-Accounts for about 1.8%.
+Generally, accounts for about 1.8%.

 Extroverted, Intuition, Thinking, Perception.
-Accounts for about 3.2%.
+In particular, it accounts for about 3.2%.